- Latin America

 Legal Developments and updates from the leading lawyers in each jurisdiction.
 To contribute, send an email request to

-Our quarterly tax update is dedicated to the main changes which have occurred over the last 3 months with regard to Luxembourg and international tax law.
-2014.10.30_taxupdate
+This new edition of our quarterly tax update is dedicated to the main changes which have occurred over the last 3 months with regard to Luxembourg and international tax law. tax_update_-_january_2015